desmondduncanwilliams/final-project/README.md

 # final-project
-budget tracker buy Emmanuella and Desmond
+budget tracker by Emmanuella and Desmond